AND BEYOND

 SOIL FOOD

-To feed plants, feed the soil.
-There are many different types of soil, from sand to clay, fertile to nearly lifeless, and our scientific understanding of how to care for and enrich soil continues to improve.
+To feed plants, start by feeding the soil.
+Soil types range from sandy to clay-heavy, from rich to depleted, and our understanding of how to care for and improve them continues to grow.

-Whether you are fully invested in soil science and utilize regular soil tests and specific formulas for your garden, or prefer a simpler process of plant and soil maintenance, we are formulating a range of products that, all together, will provide your soil with what it needs to support healthy plant growth throughout the year.
+Whether you rely on detailed soil tests and custom formulas or prefer a simpler approach, we’re developing a range of products designed to give your soil what it needs to support healthy plant growth year-round.

 Are you a business or individual curious about where we are now?